TREASURIES-Omicron and inflation flatten U.S. yield curve

 Federal Reserve Chair Jerome Powell also this week flagged a chance of faster moves to head off inflation.

-The stubbornly firm long end, which is a benchmark for mortgage rates and other elements of financial conditions, could even heap extra pressure on the Fed to do more at the short end.

-"Something has to give," said Deutsche Bank stragegist Alan Ruskin.
+"Something has to give," said Deutsche Bank strategist Alan Ruskin.
 "Either long-term rates move higher, or, the terminal rate has to move higher, or both," he wrote in a research note.

 "The alternative view is that the recovery is so mature or fragile the momentum fades without any policy push, or the massive helicopter liquidity drop fades and so does nominal GDP...but even then, surely more than 150 bps of tightening are needed to slow 11% nominal GDP growth down to a more sustainable 4%."